omahs/zksync-cli/README.md

 ### Install and build

-Install all dendencies with `npm i`.
+Install all dependencies with `npm i`.
 This project was build with Typescript.
 Run `npm run build` to compile code in `/src` into `/bin`.

 To create a version run: